nuclearpaws/git-cheat-sheet/GIT-CHEAT-SHEET.md

 > **Notice:** this can be a very dangerous command to execute!
 Always make sure your branch is up to date with remote before you push your work this way.

-### Reset local branch to the remote repository HEAD
+### Reset local branch to the remote repository state
 While on `<target branch>`
 ```
 git fetch origin
 git reset --hard origin/<target branch>
 ```
+It is also advisible to [delete all untracked changes](#delete-all-untracked-files) afterwards.
 ### Reset a file to another state:
 ```
 git checkout <target branch> -- <path to the file>